-A team (producers and supporters) working closely together to achieve a vision and a guard to protect the team.
+A team (producers and supporters) working closely together to achieve a vision — complete with a guard to protect the team.

 … you have a Vision of a product for your customers.
 You have started to record the ideas your customers are going to love and you need to start to make these ideas a reality.
 You don’t know how to make the product or whether the ideas are correct, but what you do know is there will be new ideas as you learn more.